jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

     /
     4 4 4 1 1 1

+The option <code>xonly_plot</code> has been set to <code>.FALSE.</code> because we must recompute the elements of the spectrum.
-We can now plot and inspect the result of ths simulation
+We can run, plot and inspect the result of this <code>xspectra.x</code> simulation

+    $ mpirun -np 1 xspectra.x -inp diamondh.xspectra.in
     $ mv xanes.dat xanes_corehole_no_occ_states.dat
     $ gnuplot
     gnuplot> plot 'xanes_corehole_no_occ_states.dat'; replot 'xanes_no_corehole_no_occ_states.dat'

+In this example, the effect of the core-hole is very large.

 # Example of polarization SiO<sub>2</sub>